 No, not always.
 It's normal for period blood to be brown as well as red.

-Our periods are
+Our periods are as individual

-especially for the first couple of years following menarche.
+for the first couple of years following menarche.

 Menstrual flow also can look different over the course of the same period.
 Blood

 may start out bright red and turn darker red or brown toward the end of the period.

 Or blood may start out brown and turn red.
 And differences in texture, like blood